schnibel/MMM-Memo/README.md

 Memo Module for MagicMirror<sup>2</sup>

 This an extension for the [MagicMirror²](https://magicmirror.builders/).
 This Module is used to add many memo notes on your Magic Mirror.
-Content is manageable through http requests.
+<br>Content is manageable through http requests.

 ## Dependencies
   * An installation of [MagicMirror<sup>2</sup>](https://github.com/MichMich/MagicMirror)